 - Strongly voice your support for stranded refugees who are being excluded from the administration’s plans, including via congressional inquiries, oversight hearings, and Dear Colleague letters.

+These actions are part of a systemic campaign to fundamentally dismantle the bipartisan refugee admissions program and walk away from international refugee protections.
 A growing majority of Americans support welcoming refugees and newcomers.
 Refugees bring enormous economic and sociocultural benefits to the communities where they resettle; they are small business owners, tax contributors, and job creators.
 Our community welcomes refugees, and I encourage you to do so as well.

 Thank you,